Last updated on 26 February 2020 at 03:16 pm

-However, the chance and experience to be a volunteer in Asia are still on a lot of peoples bucket list, despite the stereotypes of it.
-The adventure, the numerous benefits and the proof of character that comes from being a volunteer in Asia are what attract people, year after year.
+However, the idea of being a volunteer in Asia is still popular amongst Westerners, despite the many stereotypes.
+The adventure, the numerous benefits and the character-building that comes from being a volunteer in Asia are what attract people, year after year.

-As a volunteer in Asia, you will have a humble experience.
-Leaving the comforts of home to be part of a volunteer programme abroad more often than not means you will go to grassroots/rural areas.
+As a volunteer in Asia, you will have a humbling experience.
+Leaving the comforts of home to be part of a volunteer programme abroad more often than not means you will go down to the grassroots.
 In some, if not most instances, these areas will also be where you will be accommodated.

 Besides that, let’s say you volunteer in Southeast Asia, maybe Malaysia.
-Imagine not being from there, and joining an extended programme for 6-12 months..
+Imagine coming from so far away, and joining an extended programme for 6 to 12 months.
 Meeting new people from all over the world is something you are almost guaranteed to experience during your stay as a volunteer in Asia.
 New friends from new cultures that you can learn a lot from.
 Do you know why you want to volunteer though?

-So now you wonder; okay, if I choose to volunteer in Malaysia, what will it be like?
+Now you wonder; if I choose to volunteer in Malaysia, what will it be like?

-As a volunteer in Malaysia, you will be living in a country that consists of 3 large ethnic groups; Malays, Chinese & Indians, and a multitude of smaller ethnicities.
-Besides this, a large number of expats from western countries and the middle eastern region have settled down there.
+As a volunteer in Malaysia, you will be living in a country that consists of 3 ethnic groups; Malays, Chinese & Indians, and a multitude of smaller ethnicities.
+A large number of expats from all over the world also call Malaysia ‘home’.

-This makes for a multicultural atmosphere out of the ordinary.
-This is something that you most likely will not experience in the same sense if you chose anywhere else to volunteer in Asia.
+This makes for a multicultural environment that is truly out of the ordinary.
+This is something that you most likely will not experience if you choose anywhere else to volunteer in Asia.

-Orang Asli are the indigenous people of Malaysia.
-These communities are normally served when one volunteers in Malaysia for educational volunteering purposes in rural areas.
+Orang Asli are the Indigenous people of Malaysia.
+These communities are the type that you will be serving when you volunteer in Malaysia for educational purposes in rural areas.

 When volunteering in these areas, life as a volunteer will be very different from the ones who chose to volunteer in a bigger city such as Kuala Lumpur.
-If you ever wondered “why volunteer in Asia?’’ you might as well wonder ‘’why not volunteer in Kuala Lumpur’’ since this vibrant city has elements of so many Asian cultures and you will have the chance to experience them all once you are there.
+If you ever wondered “why volunteer in Asia?’’ you might as well wonder ‘’why not volunteer in Kuala Lumpur’’ since this vibrant city has elements of so many Asian cultures and you will have the chance to experience them all once.
 Future volunteers, make sure that your work matters though.